 Sensory Exploration

 Babies are naturally curious about the world around them.
 Sensory exploration is a crucial part of their development.
-It’s fascinating to watch them grab toys and put them in their mouths to learn more about their surroundings.
-This behavior is not just about taste; it’s a multi-sensory experience that helps them understand textures, shapes, and even sounds.
+When they grab toys and put them in their mouths, they are not just tasting.
+It is a multi-sensory experience that helps them understand textures, shapes, and even sounds.

 Why Do Babies Use Their Mouths?

-Have you noticed how babies seem to prefer tasting their toys over just holding them?
-Their mouths are packed with sensory receptors.
-It’s one of the most developed parts of their body early on.
-By mouthing objects, babies gather information that their little hands can’t yet fully process.
+You may have noticed that babies seem to prefer tasting their toys over just holding them.
+Their mouths are packed with sensory receptors, making the mouth one of the most developed parts of their body early on.
+By mouthing objects, babies gather information that their hands cannot yet fully process.

 The Role Of Touch In Learning